 Thank you so much for visiting our page to learn more about us.
 We hope you agree that it's encouraging to know we thought about you and saw it fitting to have an apparel that inspires and motivates us to present the very best of who we are when pursuing our dreams, goals, and overcoming a few struggles from time to time.
-When we use our education and talent to improve our circumstances, athletic ability, creativity, humanitarian endeavors, or health and fitness lifestyle, we tend to feel encouraged when we see and feel the evidence of our consistent work.
-The key, however, is to first get educated to inspire our motivation, stay away from distractions as we practice, prepare, and rehearse our way towards our end goal.
-It is through daily repetition that we gradually build up our confidence, self-esteem, dreams, routines, and an appreciation of earning our success.
-One of the other side effects of the more I practice is the more I gradually become proactive and organized.
+When we use our education, talent, and life experiences to improve our circumstances, athletic ability, artistic creativity, humanitarian endeavors, or health and fitness lifestyle, we tend to feel good about ourselves when we see and feel the results of our consistent work.
+The key, however, is to first get educated to inspire our motivation, stay away from distractions as we practice, prepare, and repeat our way to our end goal.
+It is through daily repetition that we gradually build up our self-esteem, routines, and confidence.
+One of the outcomes in practicing a lot is it becomes automatic.
+The more I practice, practice, practice, the better I become, the better I become.
+I gradually become more aware, proactive, comfortable, organized, and so much more.
 That being said, our Practice U apparel and accessories ultimately represents staying focused on “moving towards self-improvement”.

 About the Founder and CEO